 Platform security Secure OS, RBAC, network isolation, TLS, source IP filtering (v4 and v6), Keystone v3, Bandit, CSDL-compliant, hardened OS, and SELinux.
 Change CIMC password post-installation for maintenance and security.
 Non-root login for administrators.
 Read-only role is available for OpenStack users.
 Enabling custom policy for VNF Manager.
 Option to disable the management node reachability to the cloud API network.
 Hosting of Horizon behind NAT or with a DNS alias.
 Cinder volume encryption using Linux Unified Key Setup (LUKS).
 Support of configurable login banner for SSH sessions.
-Access to management node using Open LDAP or via MS AD Support of IPv6 filters for administration source networks.
+Access to management node using Open LDAP or via MS AD Support of PV6 filters for administration source networks.
 Introduction of Vault to encrypt secrets with reconfigure option.
-Enablement of Vault as an option on Day 2.
+Enablement of Vault to any policy pt secrets with reconfigure option.
+Enablement of Vault to any pt secrets with reconfigure option.
 Extended permit_root_login to Unified Management node.
 CIMC authentication using LDAP.
-Support of Horizon and Keystone login settings.
+Support of Ibr/A on Unified Management node.
 Support of LDAP on Unified Management node.
-Support of PPGA 1.1 image for Quanta GC SKU (2RU1N).
-FoDN support for Cisco VIM management API.
-LDAP support for Kibana.
-Support of TLS over management network.
-Support of TLS over Enhanced Platform Awareness (EPA) Supports NUMA, CPU pinning, huge pages, and SRIOV with Intel NIC.
+SSH and password vulnerabilities for management node.
+Support of CRSA 1. image for Quanta GC SKU (2RU1N).
+FGDN support for Cisco VIM management API.
+LDAP support for Cisco VIM management API.
+LDAP support for Cisco VIM management network.
+Support of Cisco VIM management network.
+Support of Earbican using HSM.
+Ability to disable VM live migration, snapshot, crash dump, and console.
+Cisco VIM advanced OpenStack policy Disable IPA Cache Credentials Lock Docker Registry when not used in Management Node Enhanced Platform Awareness (EPA) Supports NUMA, CPU pinning, huge pages, and SRIOV with Intel NIC.
 Ability to set HYPERTHREADING at a global level or per compute basis.
 Ability to set VM_HUGEPAGE_SIZE and VM_HUGEPAGE_PERCENTAGE at a global level or per compute basis.
 Ability to allocate user-defined CPU (up to 6) cores to VPP.
+Ability to bring in trusted_vf as a reconfigure option on a per server basis.
 Ability to allocate user-defined CPU (up to 12) cores to Ceph for Micropod and hyper-converged nodes.
 Ability to allocate user-defined CPU (up to 30) cores to compute nodes.
 Ability to set LIBVIRT_WRITETHROUGH_CACHE at global or per compute basis.
-Ability to set ISOLCPU at a global level or per compute basis.
 Ability to set VIC_link_training at global level or per compute basis.
 Improve OSD failure detection time Ability to allocate user-defined memory (16 to 32 GB) to Ceph for Micropod and hyper-converged nodes.
 Ability to allocate user-defined memory (25 to 500 GB) for compute nodes.
 HA and Reliability Redundancy at hardware and software level.
 Automated backup and restore of the management node.
 Encryption of management node backup snapshot Relaxation of Security Enhanced Linux (SELinux) requirement for backup and restore of the management node.
 Optimization of automated backup and restore of the management node in a connected installation.
 Unified Management (UM) support Single pane of glass in a single mode.
 Supports multi-tenancy and manages multiple pods from one instance.
 Cisco VIM monitor Collects the metrics from the entire pod.
 Supports customizing alerts, sending SNMP traps, and exporting to external metric collectors.
-Central logging EFK integrated with external Syslog (over v4 or v6) for a log offload, with optional support of NFS with EFK snapshot.
-External Syslog servers Supports multiple external Syslog servers over IPv4 or IPv6.
+EFK integrated with external Syslog (over v4 or v6) for a log offload, with optional support of NFS with EFK snapshot.
+Central logging Central logging External Syslog servers Supports multiple external Syslog servers over IPv4 or IPv6.
 The minimum and maximum number of supported external Syslog servers are 1 and 3, respectively.
-VM migration Cold migration and resizing.
-NUMA-aware live migration with Virtio and SRIOV.
+External Syslog